Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Behavior and numerical simulations of the adaptive NDW model

 In our adaptive NDW model, the structure of a network can change at each discrete time.
 These structural changes, in turn, affect the opinion dynamics on the network.
 In Fig.~\ref{fig:time-varying}, we show the time evolution of the network properties in an adaptive network with homophilic rewiring~\eqref{eq:opn_rewiring}.
-We compare our NDW model to a baseline DW model for different values of the neighborhood-tuning parameter $\sigma \in [0,1]$, where $\sigma = 1$ corresponds to standard DW opinion updates and rewiring that depends only on dyadic homophily and $\sigma = 0$ corresponds to pure NDW opinion updates and rewiring that depends only on transitive homophily.
+We compare our {adaptive} NDW model to a baseline {adaptive} DW model for different values of the neighborhood-tuning parameter $\sigma \in [0,1]$, where $\sigma = 1$ corresponds to {pure} DW opinion updates and rewiring that depends only on dyadic homophily and $\sigma = 0$ corresponds to pure NDW opinion updates and rewiring that depends only on transitive homophily.
 As we will illustrate, the network properties depend in an interesting way on $\sigma$.
-We initialize the network to be a $G(N,p)$ ER graph with $N = 50$ nodes and an independent, homogeneous probability $p = 0.3$ of an edge between each pair of nodes, and we initialize the node opinions uniformly at random in $[0,1]$.
+In our simulations, the initial network is a $G(N,p)$ ER graph with $N = 50$ nodes and an independent, homogeneous probability $p = 0.3$ of an edge between each pair of nodes.
+We initialize the node opinions to uniformly random values in $[0,1]$.
 We indicate the other parameter values in the caption of Fig.~\ref{fig:time-varying}.
 Each plot is a mean of 20 simulations with the same parameter values but different randomizations, including both different ER graphs and different sets of initial opinions, with standard errors indicated by the shaded regions.
+We consider situations that meet our stopping criterion.